Jacob-CL/CTFNotes/Boxes/HTB_Puppy.md

 - Try specifying the domain when enumerating SMB/LDAP
 - A timeout could just be a VPN thing dude
 - windapsearch.py is super fussy about it's command syntax.
 It'll say 'invalid crednetials' if it's not happy with you and you're 90% confident you have the right perms
+- Don't forget that linux commands wont work in SMB lol